corda/corda-docs/content/en/docs/cenm/1.3/config-network-parameters.md

 not start.

 * **notaries**:
-  Ordered list of file paths to the node info files, or X500 names, of the notaries which are permitted in the network.
+  An ordered list of file paths to the node info files, or X500 names, of the notaries, which are permitted on the network.

   * **validating**: